-- 1. Open the Sonitrol Box

-- 2. Enter your access code.

-- 3. Press AUTO ON

-- 4. Press ENTER (#)

-- 5. The WAIT light will illuminate briefly, then go off

-- 6. The ON light will illuminate.
+- 1. Select the "On" security mode by pressing the up arrow below the word "On" - 2.
+Enter your access code. - 3.
+Press ENTER. - 4.
+The display will state "Security is ON".
 This means the system is now on.
 The pad will begin to "beep" slowly.
-Leave the school immediately through the designated Entry / Exit door
+Leave the school immediately through the designated Entry/Exit door.